AustinCodingAcademy/summer-gitbook/README.md

 You can view the hosted solution at https://webvr.austincodingacademy.com/demo.
 Try it out on your phone in your Cardboard!

+## Challenge - Let's play Find that Smile!
+Let's uncomment our smiley ball, shrink it up a bit, and use `position` to hide it somewhere in the house.
+If you're really clever, you can figure out the bounds of the building and try to randomize the `position` on load!

-## Bonus lesson - Host your own work!
+## Bonus - Host your own work!

 1. Make an account on https://github.com
 1. Verify your email